dannyfritz/Portfolio/blog/posts/2011-03-21_Facebook_Graffiti.md

 ![chex mix](./images/graffiti_chex_mix.png)

 This was a drawing for Mandy.
-I don’t remember the joke behind [Chex Mix](http://en.wikipedia.org/wiki/Chex_Mix), but there was a joke here.
+I don't remember the joke behind [Chex Mix](http://en.wikipedia.org/wiki/Chex_Mix), but there was a joke here.
 I had just met her during the Summer.
-I don’t remember if we met in the math office or at a local concert.
+I don't remember if we met in the math office or at a local concert.

 ![planet](./images/graffiti_world.png)